axibase/atsd/administration/logging.md

 ### Logging Level

-To adjust tracing level, add a logging declaration containing the full class name and the level such as 'DEBUG', 'INFO', 'WARN', 'ERROR'.
+To adjust tracing level, add a logging declaration containing the full class name and the level such as `DEBUG`, `INFO`, `WARN`, `ERROR`.

 ```xml
   <logger name="com.axibase.tsd.service.MetricServiceImpl" level="DEBUG"/>